 During the rock climbing portion of this 30-day phase, students are pushed to step outside their comfort zones, to communicate and to trust their new crewmates.
 With a focus on safety, this course activity starts with the basics, such as working with ropes and learning to tie knots.
 Depending on the weather and group dynamics, students then move on to learning the basics of bouldering and progress to a top-rope climb or rappel.
 Students may also engage in a high ropes obstacle course to further foster group dynamics and teamwork.

 Weather and river permitting, participants also spend a few days maneuvering Class I-III whitewater through sculpted rock channels in tandem (two person) canoes.
 During this portion, crews may cover such topics as: basic water safety and rescue techniques, identification and use of paddling equipment, how to work with paddling partners to successfully negotiate class l-III rapids and flat water and whitewater paddling strokes and maneuvers.

-Wilderness First Responder Certification (WFR)
+Wilderness First Aid Certification (WFA)

 Participants have the opportunity to prepare for the unexpected by earning a Wilderness First Aid (WFA) certification.
 This fast-paced, hands-on training is designed to teach skills to care for those who become ill or injured far from definitive medical care.
 Offered through a partnership with Landmark Learning, an accredited organization, this certification includes classroom lectures and demonstrations combined with realistic scenarios where mock patients challenge participants to use what they've learned.
 After successfully completing the WFA and CPR components, students are eligible to apply for academic credit for this certification.